raphaelyancey/ecartebleue-cli-api/README.md

 # ecartebleue-cli

+> **UNOFFICIAL** You should not run, use or rely on this code without fully understanding it and its implications.

-Command-line interface for VISA e-Carte Bleue service.
+Command-line interface and API for VISA e-Carte Bleue service.

 Generates a credit card number, an expiration date and a CCV holding the specified amount.

+**Ideally used with the [ecartebleue-extension](https://github.com/raphaelyancey/ecartebleue-extension) WebExtension in your browser for handy one-click generation.**

 ## Requirements